brodiehunt/Terminal_app/README.md

   | Update loop                 | This is where all the methods of each object will be called and condition statements and control flow be implemented in order to make the game run smoothly.
 This function is from the ruby 2d gem, and it is an infinite loop that I have set to loop 10 times per second.
 Each time the loop is called the entire window is cleared and then redrawn depending on the conditions that control the game. | Implement conditional statements to allow particular methods of each object to be called under the right circumstances.
 (Priority = high) |
   | User input and game control | This is done using ruby 2d and allows the window to capture keyboard events.
 This function will be how to user controls the the snake, navigates through game stages and quits the program.
 It is here that the direction instance variable of the snake will be set when the right conditions are met. | Allow user to change direction instance variable of the snake object if they press the required key.
 (Priority = high)            Set a conditional statement that forbids the snake from changing direction so it would enter itself (if up cannot go down) (priority = high)                                                        Add functionality to a key (r) so the game can be restarted (priority = high)              Add functionality to a key (t) so the game can be exited (priority = high)                 Add functionality to every other key to allow the use to start playing the game.  (priority = high) |

+## Status Update

+#### Wednesday 22nd

+ I used most of today to get an understanding of the ruby2d gem and how I would apply it to make my game of snake.
+I was able to create an extremely rough version with limited functionality.
+But the core concepts of the snake, coins and score were all there.
+Spent some time focusing on my implementation plan and how I would integrate the game which uses ruby2d with a menu run in the terminal.

+#### Saturday 25th

+Today I started Implementing all of what I had experimented with and built a lot of my app from scratch.
+I created my GitHub repository for my project and have pushed my code to it a few times today.
+I have completed a lot of my software development plan.
+I am using my trello board to try to stay on top of what I need to do.

+#### Sunday 26th

+Today I added my software development plan to a readme file and pushed it to github.
+I also added enemies to my game, and made some changes to the initial prompt, which included creating a 'how to play' option which describes how to play the game before you enter the window.

+####